RicardoVcore/RicardoVcore/README.md

 - 👋 Hi, I’m @RicardoVcore Developer
 - 👀 I’m interested in Backend and Frontend dev
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on openosurce.
+- 💞️ I’m looking to collaborate on openosource.
 - 📫 How to reach me: ricardovasques@projektor.co.uk

 <!---